TL;DR

 Three orchestration anti-patterns

+Skill overwriting on the self-improving loop.
 Hermes' self-improvement can clobber manually tuned skills.
-Mark them immutable: true in the skill markdown frontmatter.
+Mark them

+Letting Claude Code do the cheap work.
 If you route lint + scaffolding through Opus 4.7, you are paying premium prices for cheap output.
-The classic 'bigger model' distractor in CCA-F D1 questions.
+This is the classic "bigger model" distractor the exam plants in D1 questions: the right fix is routing, not escalation.

 Sources